DPDK/dpdk/doc/guides/bbdevs/turbo_sw.rst

     .. code-block:: console

-        cd build-avx2-icc/
+        cd build-avx512-icc/
         make && make install

 Initialization
 --------------

-In order to enable this virtual bbdev PMD, the user must:
+In order to enable this virtual bbdev PMD, the user may:

 * Build the ``FLEXRAN SDK`` libraries (explained in Installation section).